 What happens if a committee is not formed?

-What are the different roles available on the committee?
+What are the different roles of a committee member?

-- Chairperson:chairs committee meetings and general meetings, but does not have a deciding vote.
+- Chairperson:chairs meetings but does not have a deciding vote.

 Does the committee have emergency powers?